E-Commerce

 27% of customers will spend more with a brand if they’re part of their loyalty program - and 84% of consumers say they’re more likely to stay with a brand that offers a loyalty program.

-Shopify apps such as YotPo, Stamped, and Smile can help to reward repeat customers with discounts, free gifts, and more.
+There are many tools on the Shopify App Store such as YotPo, Stamped, and Smile can help to reward repeat customers with discounts, free gifts, and more.

 You can offer points for purchases, referrals, and other actions, which customers can then redeem for exclusive offers unavailable otherwise.